Five of Cups

 Reading the Card

-The message of the Five of cups is of letting go of past issues and disappointments.
-Acknowledging and processing unwelcome emotions and thoughts is following the path forward to a better future, as is remembering what you have just as strongly as that which you have lost.
+The message of the Five of Cups is of letting go of past issues and disappointments.
+Acknowledging and processing unwelcome emotions and thoughts is following the path forward to a better future, as is remembering what you have just as strongly as what you have lost.

 Acknowledging and processing unwelcome emotions and thoughts is following the path forward to a better future.

-The Five of Cups represents the traumatic loss of something important to you or a major disappointment.
-These are problems that will stop you in your path, unable to move through grief or stuck dreaming of a better past and unable to face the future.
+The Upright Five of Cups represents the traumatic loss of something important, or a major disappointment.
+These problems stop you in your tracks.
+You are unable to move through grief, stuck dreaming of a better past and unable to face the future.

-The card shows this loss by the three spilled cups and the figure looking on in grief.
-Yet there is a path ahead leading to safety and protection.
-There are also two cups that still remain upright if the figure would turn and look to them.
+The card illustrates this loss through the three spilled cups and the grieving figure.
+Yet a path ahead leads to safety and protection.
+Two cups remain upright, waiting for the figure to turn and see them.

 The reversed Five of cups suggests healing after a traumatic loss or disappointment.
-You will realize what is lost through a coming to terms with it, forgiveness or realizing there is more to make you want to carry on than there is to force you to stop.
+You will realize what is lost through a coming to terms with it.
+Forgive, or realize there is more to make you want to carry on than there is to force you to stop.

-It also suggests forgiving yourself when you feel you may have played a part or not done enough.
-Coming to terms with a loss often also gives you new insight of what you still retain and how precious some of it really is.
-It shows you how inconsequential some things you previously held as important really are, and that can be a strong force for regrowth in a newer, better direction.
+Forgive yourself if you feel you played a part or did not do enough.
+Coming to terms with a loss gives you profound insight into what you retain, revealing how precious it truly is.
+It shows you the inconsequential nature of things you previously held as important.

 Card Design Process

-As noted previously, a major part of this design was to make the main character wearing black obviously grieving and not ending up looking ominous.
-Another was to show the character on a clear path to safety, but rooted to where they stood through their grief.
-Hopefully both worked out!
+As noted previously, a major design goal was ensuring the main character wearing black appeared obviously grieving, rather than ominous.
+Another was to show the character on a clear path to safety, yet rooted to the spot by their grief.

 Final Words